 Numerous studies have linked depression to lower life expectancy.
-In one metaanalysis, depression was associated with a 50 percent increase in the risk of mortality (Cuijpers et al. 2014).
+In one meta-analysis, depression was associated with a 50 percent increase in the risk of mortality (Cuijpers et al. 2014).
 Moreover, the association between depression and mortality persists over long periods of time (Gilman et al. 2017).
-The consequences of life expectancy on risky health decisions are captured by T. If depressive individuals expect to die sooner (that is, have smaller T), they may have "nothing to lose" and hence will be more prone to risky consumption.
+The consequences of life expectancy on risky health decisions are captured by T. If depressive individuals expect to die sooner (i.e., have smaller T), they may have 'nothing to lose' and hence will be more prone towards risky consumption.19

-Importantly, the future utility $u{\tau}(.)$ from consuming $c_t$ today is uncertain.
-Depression may influence people's expected utility by altering either: (i) $p{\tau}(.;s)$ (the probability that state of the world s eventuates) or (ii) $u{\tau}(c_i;s)$ (utility in that state).
+Importantly, the future utility $u{\tau}(.)$ from consuming c_t today is uncertain.
+Depression may influence people's expected utility by altering either: (i) $p{\tau}(.,s)$ (the probability that state of the world s eventuates); or (ii) $u{\tau}(c_t;s)$ (utility in that state).
 For example, major depressive disorders and other severe mental illnesses not only increase people's susceptibility to physical illness, but also compound the negative impact of that illness by increasing unhealthy lifestyle choices and reducing access to standard medical care (De Hert et al. 2011).

 Finally, people's consumption of cigarettes, junk food, and sedentary activities are subject to both income and time constraints.
-Those who are mentally unwell are not only less likely to participate in the labor market, but also have higher unemployment rates and diminished productivity when they do (for example, Kessler and Frank 1997; OECD 2012; Frijters, Johnston, and Shields 2014; Bubonya, Cobb-Clark, and Ribar 2019).
-Thus, those who are depressed likely face a stricter budget constraint, but a potentially more relaxed time constraint.
+Those who are mentally unwell are not only less likely to participate in the labor market, but also have higher unemployment rates and diminished productivity when they do (e.g., Kessler and Frank 1997; OECD 2012; Frijters et al. 2014; Bubonya et al. 2019).
+Thus, the depressed are likely to face a stricter budget constraint, but a potentially more relaxed time constraint.